Looking for a business loan? You may be able to get additional funding from an unexpected source: Your life insurance policy.

 - As a policy owner, you must get written consent from the lender.

-- Contact your insurance company and request a collateral assignment form.
+- Contact your life insurance company and request a collateral assignment form.

 - Fill out the form, providing the loan amount, lender's contact information, and policy number.